AugurProject/augur/README.md

 These helper scripts will ensure that the version has been updated and build artifacts have been created in dist, and git tags have been pushed to origin.

-To begin, commit the new deploment artifacts changes to your augur.js repository:
+To begin, commit the new deployment artifacts changes to your augur.js repository:

 ```
 augur.js$ git add src/contracts/{addresses,upload-block-numbers}.json